tri-cods/html-css/lessons.md

 # Opening Activity

 1. Open a web browser.
 (NOTE: please use Firefox or Chrome.
 Safari will not allow you to complete this activity.)
-2. Go to any webpage.
+2. Go to any website.
+The example below is from [paramajmera.github.io](http://paramajmera.github.io/)
 3. Open the secondary menu (using a mouse, this would be the menu that opens when you right click on the page; on Mac computers, this is usually a two-finger tap on the track pad, or you can press the "control" button then click the track pad).
 4. Select ‘View Page Source’ from the dropdown menu.